Upper bounds on the colloid separation efficiency of diffusiophoresis

 The quantitative theory presented here is naturally subject to a number of limitations, the first being that it assumes an elementary dissociation reaction given by Equation \eqref{eq:equil}.
 While multi-ion electrolytes where concentrations of more than two species are non-negligible would introduce significant differences in the governing equations, complex reaction mechanisms, as long as they can be approximated by an \emph{effective} single reaction of the form \eqref{eq:equil}, would still be captured.
-Such effective reactions could arise, for instance, with the disparity of different reaction timescales that can be simplified using the well-known quasi-steady-state approximation (QSSA) in chemical kinetics.
+Such effective reactions could arise, for instance, with the disparity of different reaction time scales that can be simplified using the well-known quasi-steady-state approximation (QSSA) in chemical kinetics.
 In fact, the dissociation of carbon dioxide given by \eqref{eq:CO2_reaction} proceeds in two steps $\ce{CO2 + H2O <=> H2CO3 <=> H+ + HCO3-}$, which can be approximated\cite{Kern1960-mj} by the single reaction step given by Equation \eqref{eq:CO2_reaction}.

 Similarly, the model includes Equation \eqref{eq:DP_vel_dim} for the diffusiophoretic velocity, which relies on a few assumptions.
 The first one is that the electrolyte can be regarded as binary, with one cationic and one anionic species being dominant over all other ions, which are assumed negligible in concentration.
 The expression implicitly relies on the fact that the electrolyte is fully and instantaneously dissociated in the thin electric double layer around the particles\cite{Prieve1984-rj}, which could be violated if the reaction terms \eqref{eq:equil} become important enough to affect the Boltzmann distribution for the ions in that region.
 A scaling analysis of the governing equations for the ionic concentrations in the double layer, which we detail in the Supporting Information, reveals that Equation \eqref{eq:DP_vel_dim} holds as long as

 For the systems of interest, channel widths are not smaller than $W=O(\SI{100}{\micro\meter})$ and double layers are typically thinner than $\lambda_D=O(\SI{0.1}{\micro\meter})$, which leads to $Da_i\ll{O}(\SI{e6}{})$.
 We expect this bound to apply for most reactions of practical interest, although there could be extreme cases in which very large $Da_i$ require a different theoretical description.